skarki084/Computational-Projects-2022/about.markdown

 permalink: /about/
 ---

-Aspiring Data Scientist with a diverse background in mathematics and physics.
-I hold a bachelor's degree in Mathematics and Physics from St. Olaf College and a master's degree in Applied Mathematics from the University of Washington.
-My experience includes a year at Los Alamos National Laboratory as a research intern, where I worked on projects involving materials and machine learning.
-My interests include studying mathematics and physics, jazz music, weightlifting, and tennis.
+I am an aspiring Data Scientist with a diverse background in mathematics and physics.
+I hold a bachelor's degree in Mathematics and Physics from St. Olaf College and a master's degree in Applied Mathematics from the University of Washington and research experience from Los Alamos National Laboratory.
+Besides my passion for math and physics, my other interests include jazz music, weightlifting, and tennis.

-karkisamip33@gmail.com
+If you would like to contact me: karkisamip33@gmail.com